DEFRA/flood-risk-front-office/README.md

 A Ruby on Rails application delivering the [Flood risk activity exemptions service](https://register-flood-risk-exemption.service.gov.uk).

-This is a thin, host application which merely mounts and provides styling for the [flood_risk_engine](https://github.com/DEFRA/flood-risk-engine) rails engine.
+This is a thin, host application which merely mounts and provides styling for the [flood_risk_engine](https://github.com/DEFRA/flood-risk-engine) Rails engine.
 The engine is responsible for the service implementation.

 ## Prerequisites